Dementia caregiving: Incontinence care

-In care homes

-Among people with dementia living in care homes, the rates of fecal incontinence are between 30% and 50%.
-This generally occurs alongside urinary incontinence, but around 30% of people in care homes have only urinary incontinence.
-According to research in the UK, continence care should be individualized with the aim of promoting personal dignity.
+In care home settings, continence care needs to be individualized with the aim of promoting personal dignity.
 New measures should take into account the preferences and personal history of the affected person.
 Appropriate diet and mobility can help, and prompts to go to the toilet should be preferred over using pads.
 To support and encourage toilet use, staff need practical training and an understanding of how dementia affects continence.

-In hospitals

 In a hospital context, the care of continence is often poor.
 This can lead to worse clinical outcomes for people with dementia, a higher risk of infection, and the development of urinary and fecal incontinence.
 After a clinical assessment, a personalized continence plan should be created, which includes identifying reversible causes and contributing factors.
-Continence problems in people with dementia are at the same time communication challenges.
 Staff need to be sensitive to the affected people's specific verbal and non-verbal cues, as they might have difficulties expressing their needs around continence.
 The language used should respect dignity and shouldn't cause embarrassment.
-An ethnographic study in the UK pointed out the existence of "pad culture", which means that the main care strategy was the use of continence pads even in cases where people were continent.
-The main reasons for this strategy were fears about safety and falls, which kept people in their beds and did not support independence.
-This mode of caring often leads to undignified situations and the use of demeaning language.

-End-of-life decisions and suicide risk in dementia care

-The intersection of dementia, suicide risk, and end-of-life decision-making presents complex ethical, medical, and emotional challenges.

-Suicide risk following dementia diagnosis

-Research indicates that individuals diagnosed with dementia, particularly in the early stages, may face an elevated risk of suicide.
-A study published in JAMA Neurology found that the risk of suicide was significantly higher within the first three months after a dementia diagnosis, especially among patients diagnosed before the age of 65.
-Another study highlighted that older adults with dementia had an increased risk of suicide death within one year after diagnosis compared to those without dementia.